fvschie/homeassistant-greenchoice/README.md

 The sensor will check every hour if a new reading can be retrieved but Greenchoice practically only gives us one reading a day over this API.
 The reading is also delayed by 1 or 2 days (this seems to vary).
 The sensor will give you the date of the reading as an attribute.

 ### Install:

-1. Search for 'greenchoice' in [HACS](https://hacs.xyz/).
+[//]: # (1.
+Search for 'greenchoice' in [HACS]&#40;https://hacs.xyz/&#41;. )

-    *OR*
+[//]: # (    *OR*)
-   Place the 'greenchoice' folder in your 'custom_compontents' directory if it exists or create a new one under your config directory.
+1. Place the 'greenchoice' folder in your 'custom_compontents' directory if it exists or create a new one under your config directory.
 2. The Greenchoice API can theoretically have multiple contracts under one user account, so we need to figure out the ID for the contract.
-We will need to manually use the Greenchoice API to retrieve this using a tool like Postman.
-    1. Send a POST request to https://app.greenchoice.nl/token with the following x-www-form-urlencoded body: `grant_type=password&client_id=MobileApp&client_secret=A6E60EBF73521F57&username=[youusername]&password=[yourpassword]`.
-You will retrieve a token.
-    2. Now send a GET request to https://app.greenchoice.nl/api/v1/klant/getovereenkomsten with the token you've just retrieved in the header `"Authorization":"Bearer [yourtoken]"`.
-You will now get a list of all contracts (probably just one) and their IDs.
+We can use the script `get-overeenkomsten.py` to list all contracts for our account as follows:
+   1. Install the dependencies listed in `requirements.txt` using pip (`python3 -m pip install -u -r requirements.txt`)
+   2. Run the script using `python3 get-overeenkomsten.py` (while CD'ed into the root directory) or by double-clicking it (on Windows.)
+   3. It will ask for your username and password, after entering these your contracts will be shown.
 3. Add the component to your configuration.yaml, an example of a proper config entry:

 ```YAML